AEC 114 - Architectural Graphics

 Upon successful completion of AEC 114, the student will be able to:

-- Use the full range of tools in a computer 3D modeling program such as SketchUp® to create, modify, and manipulate 3D drawings of objects and to create fly-arounds, walk-throughs, or slideshows of fully rendered models.
+- Use the full range of tools in a computer 3D modeling program such as SketchUp® to create, modify, and manipulate computer models of objects and to create fly-arounds, walk-throughs, or slideshows of them.

 - Report to a workplace regularly and punctually, engage effectively and congenially with peers and supervisors, work from written as well as oral instructions, use assigned time efficiently for productive work, and meet production deadlines.